Friday, June 26, 2009

 "For just a moment, just a fleeting second, I have this thought as I stand scrunched on the overcrowded Tehran metro, hanging on with my nose in some guy’s armpit as it lurches into Mirdamad Station.
 The thought being, “what’s the point of any of this?”
 Thank God the train stops just then.

 I walk along the platform, feeling pretty uninspired until about the fifth person bumps into me, then the juices started flowing and I get in the swing of things, cutting off an old lady right as she’s about to step onto the escalator.
 The edge of her chador is wet where she grips it between her teeth.
 Going up the escalator, I stare long and hard at some guy on the down escalator.
 He stares back.
-Why the hell do we stare so much, we Iranians?
-OK, I’m not 100 percent Iranian, but I have the staring gene.
+Why the hell do Iranians stare so much?
+Is it genetic?.

 I cross the footbridge over the highway and squeeze into the last seat on the taxi to Vanak.
 I always kick myself for not getting my money out before I get into a shared cab, but I never do manage to remember.
 I start digging around in my back pocket for the 2,000 rials I need to pay the driver.
 It takes a lot of careful squirming, because I’m wedged so damn tight between two other passengers.
 Even as careful as I am, a woman sitting next to me gets the idea I’m trying to play grab-ass and she somehow manages to retreat an additional fraction of a centimeter by exhaling the last of the oxygen in her body or something, because there sure wasn’t any room to move in that back seat.
 She gives me an irritated- as-hell glance and I smell onion on her breath.

 The traffic is so bad that some of the passengers start to bail out before we get to Vanak Square, figuring they can walk there faster.
 I stick with it, intent on getting my 2,000 rial’s worth.
-That’s about 20 cents American.
 Once I get out of the cab, the next choice is, do I hop in another crowded taxi or do I walk up Valiasr Street?
 Some nights I take a cab, but tonight it’s not so cold, so I walk.

-I make my way up Valiasr and on the sidewalk right in front of United Colors of Benetton, there’s a young guy selling DVDs of new, first-run movies: One Khomeini (one dollar) each.
+I make my way up Valiasr and on the sidewalk right in front of United Colors of Benetton, there’s a young guy selling DVDs of new, first-run movies: One Khomeini each.
 I’ve bought them from this guy before and they’re the real thing, not something someone shot with a video camera from the back of the theater.
 I just can’t figure out how it works.
 How does someone get their hands on a movie that’s still in theaters (not theaters in Iran, mind you, but some faraway place like the Great Satan), make illegal copies, and somehow get them into this country and to the man on the sidewalk?
 All for one Khomeini!
 I mean, there must be half a dozen middle men.
 Is each of them making about a rial a piece in the deal?
-This is the kind of economics that only makes sense in Iran.
-Maybe the government subsidizes the price of illegally copied movies, like they subsidize gas and food, just to shut us up and keep us distracted from all the crap happening around here.
+This is the kind of economics that only makes sense here.
+Maybe the government subsidizes the price of illegally copied movies just to shut us up and keep us distracted from all the crap happening around here.

 I stand around for a couple of minutes and I’m almost tempted to mouth off to the Gasht Ershad people.
 I’m that pissed off.
 But I’m not up for that much excitement.
 I got myself all the way up here just to sit in a coffeehouse and look at girls.
 That’s about all you can do around here for thrills.
 And even that’s been taken away from me tonight.